vbluemer/Homogenization_for_Damask/docs/Examples/yield_surface.md

-# Fitting Hill yield surface
+# Fitting Cazacu-Plunkett-Barlat yield surface

-In this example, the Hill yield surface will be fitted with yielding data in multiple loading directions.
+In this example, the Cazacu-Plunkett-Barlat (CPB) yield surface will be fitted with yielding data in multiple loading directions.
 The yielding data will be acquired by running the nesscecary DAMASK simulations.
-Two yield surfaces will be fitted, one with only uniaxial load tests and one with bidirectional yield tests included.

-It will be assumed that the user provides a ready-to-use grid file (`grid.vti`), material properties file (`material_properties.yaml`) and has a reasonable estimate for the yield strengths, see the example on [`uniaxial yield points`](yield_point.md) how to find this last requirement.
+It will be assumed that the user provides a ready-to-use grid file (`Polycrystal_25_5x5x5.vti`), material properties file (`titanium_assigned.yaml`) and has a reasonable estimate for the yield strengths, see the example on [`uniaxial yield points`](yield_point.md) how to find this last requirement.

 The overall steps will be: